carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

 **Source**
-Goal: provide the source code to enable the ability to review the source code and understand its workings compile from source
+Goal: provide the source code to enable the ability to review the source code and understand its workings Development setup sometimes it is called compile from source
+Running in command line mode
 Deal with source code dependencies
 You need to build the source code yourself.
 That means you need to take care of the dependencies yourself.
 A source file contains the original code as written by the developer in whatever language he/she chooses (C, C++, Python etc),and is generic